MarceloPazPezo/MarceloPazPezo/README.md

 IT engenier
 -----------

-* 🌍  I'm based in Concepcion
+* 🌍  I'm based in Chile
 * ✉️  You can contact me at [mmpazpezo@gmail.com](mailto:mmpazpezo@gmail.com)
 * 🧠  I'm learning Python and C++
-* 🤝  I'm open to collaborating on one related to mathematics with physics.
+* 🤝  I'm open to collaborating on some one project related to mathematics and physics simulations

 <a href="https://www.github.com/MarceloPazPezo" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/MarceloPazPezo?logo=github&style=for-the-badge&color=a855f7&labelColor=171717" /></a>